How to make and sew piping

 The trick to sewing piping into clothing is to baste it to your fabric first.
 Just pinning won’t give you good results.
 So take your piping and place on your fabric so that the stitching on the piping lays right on top of where you want your seam to be.
 Use a zipper foot on one side of the cording to baste it in place.

 This will allow you to flatten the piping into the seam, reducing the bulk and allowing you to match the piping without offsetting.
+You can see how the ends of the piping meet in the seam below.

-And that’s it!
 So if you haven’t tried it, piping is a really easy way to add some pop to your projects.

 Robyn Vaughan